 Old Satan's masquerading as an angel of light.

 Satan masquerades as an angel of light - and you'd better believe it.
 It's why we are urged to exercise discernment.
 Some lies are manifestly obvious, others less so, but they can be made to sound very beguiling: and then time and time again in life I see people responding to the lie as if it is God's given truth.
-It seemed to me that all too few people are able to discern truth from lie, particularly when the lie reinforces their subconscious prejudices and preconceptions, as in the case of the lies and half-truths used to promote the United Kingdom's exit from the European Union.
+It seemed to me that all too few people are able to discern truth from lie, particularly when the lie reinforces their subconscious prejudices and preconceptions.
 In March 2014 I found myself playing keyboard alongside a particularly talented drummer (JJ).
 He asked me if I had ever tried to compose something in rock idiom.
 The more I thought about it, the more convinced I became that a rock idiom was the one for Masquerade.
 I was attracted to the idea of a rock band playing quasi-Elizabethan chord sequences, backed by a couple of electro-bouzoukis in order to give the music a slightly Greek feel.
 The music is almost impossible to pin down in terms of style and yet it works.
 Perhaps the whole thing is itself a masquerade, which would be the supreme irony.